 The ground freezing method is used wherever water ingress, low soil strength, or stringent settlement limitations are present.
 Typical fields of application align with the working domains of Darda GmbH:

-- Rock excavation and tunneling: Sealing the tunnel face and shaft, temporary stabilization of loose ground in the heading, construction of cross-passages.
+- Rock excavation and tunneling: Sealing the tunnel face and shaft, temporary stabilization of loose ground in the heading, construction of cross-passages, and creating safe launch and reception chambers.

-- Concrete demolition and special demolition: Safe access to foundations and basements below the groundwater table, controlled opening of excavation pits adjacent to existing structures.
+- Concrete demolition and special demolition: Safe access to foundations and basements below the groundwater table, controlled opening of excavation pits adjacent to existing structures with reduced dewatering needs.

-- Building gutting and cutting: Freezing as a protective measure against water and contamination in partial areas to make cutting and separation work predictable.
+- Building gutting and cutting: Freezing as a protective measure against water and contamination in partial areas to make cutting and separation work predictable, with cleaner interfaces for subsequent finishing.

-- Natural stone extraction: Temporary stabilization of water-bearing joints to decouple splitting operations in rock.
+- Natural stone extraction: Temporary stabilization of water-bearing joints to decouple splitting operations in rock and to minimize fines washout.

-- Special deployment: Temporary sealing of small cavities, emergency measures for unforeseen water inflows.
+- Special deployment: Temporary sealing of small cavities, emergency measures for unforeseen water inflows, short-term stabilization for inspections.

 Interfaces to stone and concrete splitters and concrete demolition shears